WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario

-For a given event $\mathbf{E}$ and its $L$ related documents $\mathcal{C}_\mathbf{E}$ obtained through search engine or human editors' manual extracting from a large external corpus $\mathcal{C}$~(the internet), this task aims to generate a full-length Wikipedia article $\mathcal{W}$ with $M$ sentences:
+In this section, we formally define the task of Wikipedia generation.
+Given an event and its related documents $\mathcal{K}$, pre-collected through search engines or manually extracted by human editors from the internet, this task aims to generate a full-length Wikipedia article $\mathcal{W}$ with $N$ sections $\{T_1, T_2, ..., T_N\}$ and $M$ sentences $\{S_1, S_2, ..., S_M\}$, as in Figure \ref{intro_model}.

-Since we are considering a structured Wikipedia, each sentence belongs to one of the sections $T=\{T_1, ..., T_N\}$ with corresponding titles.
-Each sentence $S_i$ should also have its own references $R_i \subset \mathcal{D}_\mathbf{E}$, which may be composed by several retrieved documents.
-The generator is usually a seq2seq model~\citep{qian2023webbrain} or an auto-regressive model~\citep{ouyang2022training}, which is responsible for processing retrievers' input and generating final outputs.